 One parent may also be tempted to abduct the child back to his/her own country.
 International child abduction refers to the act of one parent taking the child out of the country without the consent of the other parent.
-In such cases, the other parent is likely to take legal action to bring the child back.
+In such cases, the other parent is likely to take legal action, such as by making a Hague Convention application, to bring the child back.

-If you face a similar situation, you may be confronted with some challenging questions.
+If you face a similar situation, you may be confronted with some challengingla questions.
+Under what circumstances would a court order a child to be returned to the other parent?
 Which jurisdiction gets to decide on the issue of child custody?
-Under what circumstances would a court order a child to be returned to the other parent?
 This article seeks to address some of these questions.

 The Treaty for International Child Abduction in Divorce